usnistgov/pyPRISM/docs/install/dependencies.rst

 All of these dependecies can be satisfied by creating a conda environment using the .yml files in source distribution.
-Note that we provide multiple environments for different use-cases (e.g., Python 2 vs. Python 3, basic user vs. developer).
+Note that we provide multiple environments for different use-cases (e.g., basic user vs. developer).
 The environments can be created using the following command from root directory of the `repository
 <https://github.com/usnistgov/pyprism>`__.
 The root directory is the directory
 with the file `setup.py` in it.